-Representative Fitzgibbon spoke in favor of the original motion to refer bills listed on today's introduction sheet, under the fourth order of business, to the committees so designated.
+Representative Fitzgibbon spoke in favor of the original motion to refer the measures listed on the day's introduction sheet, under the fourth order of business, to the committees so designated.

-There being no objection, the initiative and bills listed on the day's introduction sheet under the fourth order of business were referred to the committees so designated.
+The motion to refer was adopted and the measures listed on the day's introduction sheet under the fourth order of business were referred to the committees so designated.